mkociscak/Cat-Name-Generator_JS/README.md

 <li>Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value.<br> This can be found in the random name generation of the two variables: 1). namesOne 2). namesTwo.
 </li>
 <br>
-<li>Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format.
+<li>Implement a regular expression to ensure a field is always stored and displayed in the same format.
-<br>This is done simply to verify that each of the four form fields have been checked and that one option is selected.
+<br>This is done simply to verify that each of the four form fields have been checked and that one gender option is selected.
 An alert will pop up next to the corresponding section if one value has not been selected.
 </li>
 </ul>
 <br>